 Termites are the most important wood-destroying structural pests in the southern United States.
 According to some estimates, over $2 billion are spent annually in the United States controlling or preventing termite infestations.
 In North Carolina, our main problem is with subterranean termites, i.e., termites that normally live below ground and may move up into a structure where they cause damage.
 Termites are "social insects," i.e., they live in a nest or colony which is typically found underground, often near a tree, stump, wood pile or other source of 'food.'
-Each colony contains a king and queen who are brown in color.
-They are wingless now but started out having wings and "swarming" from their original home or nesting site where they developed.
+Each colony contains a king and queen that are brown in color.
+At this life stage, they are wingless, but they started out with wings and "swarmed" from their original home or nesting site where they developed.
 The queen is able to lay thousands of eggs each year. and continues to do so for about five years.
 There are also soldier termites which have large heads equipped with large mandibles ("jaws").
 The soldiers protect the colony from invaders (such as ants).
 The bulk of the termite colony consists of thousands of whitish workers who serve various roles.
 Some workers maintain the nesting site and take care of the queen and the newly hatching immatures (sometimes called "larvae").
 Other workers go out and actively forage (search) for food.
 The foraging workers are the ones that we typically find infesting wood.
 As the colony grows, the workers expand both the nest and their feeding area.
 Depending on the species of termite, a mature colony can contain 200,000 to 2,000,000 workers, although many colonies contain as few as 50,000-60,000.
 Studies have also shown that termites from a single colony may forage across an area of one-third acre and travel over 200 feet from their nest.
-One acre of land may support several termite colonies (although this doesn't mean that all of them are invading your home!).
+One acre of land may support several termite colonies (although this doesn't mean that all of them are invading your home).
 A large termite colony does not usually occupy a single underground nest.
 As the foraging area expands the colony actually splits to form several smaller "nesting sites."

 Without a periodic inspection of your home, termite activity can remain undetected for years.
 Some signs of their activity show up unexpectedly, while others are discovered by accident or during renovations.
 Here are some key signs of a termite infestation:

 Swarming - A termite colony can mature in 3-5 years and begin to produce swarmers (winged adults).
 In North Carolina, we have at least three native species of subterranean termites that begin swarming in late winter and continue into September or October.
 Swarming usually occurs during the day, particularly on warm days following rain.
 Swarmers found outdoors near tree stumps, landscape timbers, etc., are not an indication that your house is infested, but they serve as a reminder that termites live around us.
 When swarming occurs indoors, it usually means that you have an infestation somewhere within your house.
 Several species of ants also swarm at the same times of the year as termites.
 Winged termites and ants look somewhat similar, but you can tell them apart by certain features.
-If you're not sure whether you have termites or ants, show them to a pest management professional or bring specimens to your county Cooperative Extension Center for identification.
+If you're not sure whether you have termites or ants, show them to a pest management professional or bring specimens to your county Cooperative Extension center for identification.

 Unlike ants, termites do not roam around on the soil surface or out in the open.
-They will either tunnel through the soil or into wood (or other material) or else travel inside pencil-size (or larger) "mud tubes" that they build from soil, wood particles and other materials.
-You will find these tubes on foundation walls, floor joists or other parts of the house.
+They will either tunnel through the soil or into wood (or other material) or travel inside small "mud tubes" that they build from soil, wood particles and other materials.
+You can find these tubes on foundation walls, floor joists or other parts of the house.
 Tubes may also hang from the floor system (see picture below) or may be found protruding from cracks between boards and beams and even through holes termites may chew through sheet rock on walls and ceilings.
 Break open the tubes to see if termites are still active.
 An empty tube doesn't necessarily mean that termites are gone; they may have simply abandoned this particular tunnel.
 Termites often rebuild damaged tubes, which is another indication of current activity.
 'Old' tubes are dry and crumble easily, leaving behind "etching" on the surface that may be visible for years (an indication that a house had termite activity at some time).
 Without knowing the inspection history of the house, it is impossible to tell or guess at the age of tunnels or etching.

-Tubes that are found on ceilings or on upper levels of a building may indicate that you have an aboveground ("aerial") infestation, i.e., the termite colony actually lives in the building and the termites are traveling up from the soil.
+Tubes that are found on ceilings or on upper levels of a building may indicate that you have an above-ground ("aerial") infestation, i.e., the termite colony actually lives in the building and the termites are traveling up from the soil.
 Mud tubes built by an aboveground colony usually contain materials other than soil, e.g., wood and sheet rock or whatever the termites are feeding on.
 These secondary infestations occur when there is a serious moisture problem or leak somewhere within the structure.
 In such situations, a thorough inspection may require removal of siding or interior wallboards, etc. More importantly for you, these aboveground infestations cannot be controlled with the usual soil treatment (see below) and are typically excluded from a termite contract warranty.
 In these situations, finding and correcting the moisture problem is the first step to eliminating the termites.

 We tend to think of termites as feeding/injuring wood only.
 Termites actually feed on almost anything that contains cellulose, the main component of wood, including wood paneling, paper products, cardboard boxes, art canvases, the paper covering of sheet rock, carpeting, etc. While foraging and feeding, they may tunnel through non-cellulosic materials, such as plastic and foamboard.
 According to some research, a colony containing 60,000 workers could consume the equivalent of one foot of a 2" x 4" piece of lumber in slightly over 5 months.
 In reality, the amount of damage that termites cause depends on many factors.
 In areas with cold winter temperatures, termite activity (and feeding) often declines, but does not necessarily stop.
 If the termites are well-protected from colder temperatures (e.g., underneath a slab), then activity may continue year-round.
 From a practical perspective, serious termite damage usually takes about 3-8 years.